 relationship he wants with each of us.
 In other words he knows our

 personalities, our natural gifts and where we should be headed.
-Essentially, God
+Essentially, as I have already stated, God

 has a plan in mind for each and every one of us.
 (He also has a plan